 ACCESSION REGISTER

 The cumulative record of donations or acquisitions by other means for the museum.
 The Accession Register should include the accession number, source (name and address), brief description of the artifact.
 This should be in HARD COPY form as well as in a DATABASE.
 Computers are stolen and hard drives do become corrupted and/or crash (yes I found that out the hard way).
 MAKE REGULAR BACKUP COPIES!!!!!!
-Store a copy off site in case of fire, flood etc. Imagine if the Registrar’s Office had a fire and the collection survived, but all of the accession records were destroyed.
+Store a copy off site in case of fire, flood etc. Imagine if the Registrar’s Office had a fire, with the computer and paper records destroyed, but the collection.

 ACCESSIONING